Warwickshire ASA Rules 2019

 11.7 To receive reports from representatives on, or delegates to, other bodies, which shall be taken as read.

-11.8 To meet three times a year.
+11.8 To meet four times a year.
 Additional meetings of the Executive shall be convened as necessary to consider matters of strategic importance that are outside the remit of the Management Team.
-The President may call meetings as he/she deems appropriate.
+The Chair of The Executive may call meetings as he/she deems appropriate.

-11.10 To appoint/create any special Technical Secretary/Committee which it may at any time consider necessary or desirable.
+11.9 To appoint/create any special Technical Secretary/Committee or any other post which it may at any time consider necessary or desirable.

-The Management Team will be supported by Technical Secretaries, Planning Services Officers and Representatives of Birmingham SAG and CSW SAG.
+The Management Team will be supported by Representatives of Birmingham SAG and CSW SAG.

 Its duties shall be, but not restricted to, the following: